 IWMF's African Great Lakes Reporting Fellowships

 The International Women's Media Foundation (IWMF) invites women journalists to apply for its Team Reporting Fellowship to South Sudan and Uganda, Mar 14-31, 2018.
 The IWMF will select teams of women journalists to travel to Juba and Gulu for a cross-border reporting trip focused on regional migration.
 This opportunity is part of the African Great Lakes Reporting Initiative, created in 2014 and designed to support women journalists committed to pursuing stories that go beyond the well-established narratives of political instability, armed conflicts, and humanitarian crisis in the region.
-As of Spring 2016, 63 journalists have covered a wide range of under-reported topics including civil society, democracy and governance, food security and conservation.
-Over the next three years, the IWMF will continue to lead groups of women journalists to the Central African Republic (CAR), the Democratic Republic of the Congo (DRC), Rwanda, South Sudan, Tanzania and Uganda, and provide training (including security) and support for in-country journalists.
+To date, dozens of journalists have covered a wide range of under-reported topics including civil society, democracy and governance, food security and conservation.
+Between 2015-2018, the IWMF will continue to lead groups of women journalists to the Central African Republic (CAR), the Democratic Republic of the Congo (DRC), Rwanda, South Sudan, Tanzania and Uganda, and provide training (including security) and support for in-country journalists.

 IWMF's Elizabeth Neuffer Fellowship

 This International Women's Media Foundation (IWMF) fellowship gives academic and professional opportunities to women journalists who focus on covering human rights and social justice.
 During this seven-month fellowship (Fall to Spring), the selected journalist will have the chance to complete research and coursework at MIT’s Center for International Studies and participate in internships with media outlets including The Boston Globe and The New York Times.

 Deadline: Apr 11, 2017